wasdin/Initialism-Tester/README.md

 I've included this output in the repository, in case anyone wants to run some statistics, since it takes a little while to run on behalf of waiting for Wikipedia.

 # Notes on running #
 This requires Python 2 and Curl.
 The website is requested with Curl.
-I have only tested this on Linux (on a Slackware-based distro), but you should be find on any *nix with curl installed.
+I have only tested this on Linux (on a Slackware-based distro), but you should be fine on any *nix with curl installed.
 Even with curl installed, it might need slight modifications to run on Windows.